 However, it is often helpful to grab a copy of a database to have a more useful testing environment or use it locally with up-to-date data that might be required to implement or test a feature.

 The Divio PaaS closely associates a database with a web app and applies an appropriate backup strategy accordingly.
-Backups contain both the contents of the environment database and also any media assets used within your web app.
+The cloud application backups contain both the contents of the environment database and also any media assets used within your web app.
 This might include images or videos used by the web app – everything you need to re-create or migrate your web app in one step.

 The scheduled backup scheme includes one daily backup, where the oldest daily backup becomes a weekly backup, and the oldest weekly backup becomes a monthly backup.
 Different subscription tiers offer increased frequency and bespoke backup possibilities.